10 things to to do on a Sunday for a better week ahead

 3. Tidy Up & Declutter

-Having clean surroundings has a tremendous affect on your wellbeing.
+Having clean surroundings has a tremendous effect on your wellbeing.
 They say your surrounding environment is a reflection of how you feel inside.
 If your home looks like a bomb has gone off, take the time to sort things out and clean it up.
 It will have a very positive impact on how you feel inside too.
-It may be daunting at first, but just start.
+It may be daunting at first but just start.
 Pick up all the things that are cluttering up your life, do the vacuuming, dusting, floors, and even the bathrooms.
 You will feel better for it.
 I promise.
 Ladies, clean out your handbag too.
 Get rid of the crumpled up receipts and junk you've accumulated in there.

 4. Meal Prep

 Having food in your fridge is all well and good but what is the point if you don't have time to cook it all.
 Try prepping a few breakfasts, lunches and dinners on a Sunday instead.
 This is my number one when it comes to reducing stress.
 Pre-chop some veggies and keep them in glass containers to throw into stir-fries, or roast up big batches of veggies to use as sides or to fill out salads.
 Cook up big batches of food and pop them in the freezer to use later throughout the week.
 It will save you time, and the stress of what to pack for lunch or have for dinner the next day.
-For breakfasts, make some jars of soaked oats or even a big frittata that can double up as a lunch too.
+For breakfasts, make some jars of soaked oats or even a big frittata that can double up as lunch too.

 Do your laundry.
 Wash (and fold) your clothes, sheets, bath towels, school uniforms etc on Sunday.
 Save yourself the stress of running late to a meeting only to find the blouse you wanted to wear with your cute pants is in the wash.
 Doing your laundry on a Sunday can also help you plan out your outfits for the rest of your week.
 Do the same for your workout clothes.
 That way you just grab and go.